ThePrimeagen/rust-for-typescript-devs/lessons/03-parts/C-traits.md

 25
 ```

-So lets fix the error in rust
+So lets fix the error in rust, lets import `Area`

 <br/>
 <br/>